xuanming/xuanming-core/memo/main.md

     ember.js frame.
 But the page route is different from traditional static pages.
 Some kind of pages should not be converted in the building process.
+*   Provide the ability to generate a single page.
+This will be useful for a book, which could be directly converted to pdf.
 *   Convert to html/json/xml/...
 Could provide static API.
 *   There will be `/_config` and `/_sitemap` pages.
 The use of js and css for these pages should be similar with ordinary pages.
 These